Dropped Objects: Risk Awareness and Prevention – Toolbox Talks [Updated 2022]

 Damage can take many forms when it comes to Objects at Heights risks.
 The two most obvious types of damage are to the object itself or to something the dropped object hits below.
 Less obvious would be damage to the structure being worked on, like to an aircraft wing or the nacelle of a wind tower.

 Yet another form of damage can occur from foreign material/objects.
 Think of an engine manufacturing facility leaving a small bolt inside one of their engines.
-No good.
+Not good.

 Environmental damage can also stem from dropped objects or poor housekeeping if the objects are not retrieved.
-Applications over water like bridge construction or offshore drilling operations come to mind.
+Jobsites over water like bridge construction or offshore drilling operations come to mind.

 The third category of costs related to dropped objects is lost productivity.
 This could be associated financial loss when work stops to investigate a near miss.
 Or it could simply be the lost time from a worker climbing back down to retrieve a tool and climbing all the way back up again.